shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 ### Use cases

-1. Apps that are required to enable gasless transactions **only** with the embedded, non-custodial {{config.extra.arcana.wallet_name}}.
+1. **Only {{config.extra.arcana.wallet_name}} Apps**: This use case refers to apps that need to enable gasless transactions **only** with the embedded, non-custodial {{config.extra.arcana.wallet_name}}.
-2. Multi-wallet apps that are required to enable gasless transactions in both, the {{config.extra.arcana.wallet_name}} and any third-party browser-based wallet.
+2. **Multi-wallet Apps**: Multi-wallet apps are those that support {{config.extra.arcana.wallet_name}} and third-party browser-based wallets as well.
+They need to enable gasless transactions in both, the {{config.extra.arcana.wallet_name}} and any third-party browser-based wallet.
-3. Apps that do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the Auth SDK but only need to enable gasless transactions for other third-party, browser-based wallets.
+3. **Only Third-party Wallet Apps**: This use case refers to apps that only need to enable gasless transactions for other third-party, browser-based wallets.
+Such apps do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the {{config.extra.arcana.sdk_name}}.

 In every use case above, the developers must first use the  {{config.extra.arcana.dashboard_name}} and register the app, obtain a unique identifier for the app and configure gasless settings.
 Then they need to install one or more {{config.extra.arcana.sdk_name}} SDKs and integrate with them using the unique app identifier.